 Something wasn’t right here, so I messaged LĒVO support, and to their credit, they pretty quickly replied that the default Activation setting at 240° F for 45 minutes was actually for just a half ounce of flower or half a herb pod full.

-You need to do two full activation cycles consecutively for a full ounce or a full pod, which the LĒVO C is advertised as being designed for.
+But they said you need to do two full activation cycles consecutively for a full ounce or a full pod, which the LĒVO C is advertised as being designed for.

-Well, that kind of takes some of the advertised convenience out of it, in my opinion, if you have to run multiple cycles.
+Well, that kind of takes some of the advertised convenience out of it, in my opinion, if you have to run multiple cycles..

 Why not set the default activation to 90 minutes at 240° F for a full herb pod and then allow users to lower the duration if they were using just half, or who knows, ¼ pod?

-I double-checked the included manual, and sure enough, buried in a long paragraph on activation, it did indeed state a full ounce should be activated twice
+I double-checked the included manual, and sure enough, buried in a long paragraph on activation, it did indeed state a full ounce should be activated twice.

 Okay, not the most intuitive design and not the most obvious instructions but ultimately a user error as I had indeed only run my first ounce of cannabis through a single activation cycle.